Should I get an Autism Life Coach?

 Autism coaching is a specialised form of autism advocacy that focuses on helping parents and caregivers understand how to help their child with autism.

-An autism coach is someone who helps families understand what their child is experiencing and provides strategies to improve his/her behaviour and communication skills.
-Coaches work closely with families to identify strengths and weaknesses in their child's abilities, and offer suggestions to effectively manage challenging situations.
+An autism life coach is someone who helps families understand what their child is experiencing and provides strategies to improve his/her behaviour and communication skills.
+They work closely with families and people with autism to identify strengths, weaknesses and abilities.
+Once the coach has a good understanding of the person, they facilitate conversations to uncover opportunities for new strategies.

 Coaching is not just about helping parents manage their child's behaviour.
 Rather, it involves helping them become aware of their own emotions and thoughts, and understanding how these affect their interactions with their child.
-Parents need to know themselves well enough to recognise when they are being overly controlling or judgmental, and to stop doing things that might make their child feel worse.
+Parents should be aware of their own behaviour and recognise when they are being too controlling or critical of their child.
+They should avoid actions that could worsen the situation.

 The term "coach" implies that you are being guided toward success.
 But in reality, there is no magic formula for how to become a better parent.
 There is no one way to raise a successful child.
 Every family faces unique challenges and circumstances.
 However, being able to collaborate and bounce ideas off a parent that's been there is valuable.

-Parents often feel like they are doing everything right, but still find themselves struggling to navigate school-related concerns, prepare for school meetings and know how to advocate for their child.
+Many parents struggle with school-related issues and find it difficult to prepare for meetings or advocate for their child.
 Parents may even find themselves feeling overwhelmed by the sheer number of decisions they must make each day.
 This is where autism coaching can help.

 There is a growing number of parents that are like we were at the start of our autism story.
 They have a burning knowing that something is missing with the standard autism support pathway.
 There are too many assumptions and the approach is very narrow.
 Having a coach to navigate the big wide world of autism with you can be very helpful.